Neologic-Audio/reso-neo-playlist/README.md

 #### Environment Variables

 Environment variables can be used for configuration.
 They must be set before running the project to avoid receiving a server error.
-This can be configured either through your IDE or PATHs.
+This can be configured either through your IDE or PATHs. #should configure by itself when py manage.py migrate

 Neo4j Desktop:
 ```shell